Article 1 Preamble

-Student Government shall hold open meetings in the Student Life Office to gather with the leaders of other student organizations and the Associate Deans of Student Services.
-During this time, organization leaders will have the opportunity to present the Associate Deans of Student Services and Student Government with issues, proposals, or requests, and to participate in the discussion of student life affairs.
+Student Government shall hold open meetings in the Student Engagement Office to gather with the leaders of other student organizations and the Student Engagement Coordinators.
+During this time, organization leaders will have the opportunity to present the Student Engagement Coordinators and Student Government with issues, proposals, or requests, and to participate in the discussion of student engagement affairs.
 All students of the campus sites are welcome to attend open meetings and voice their concerns.

 The President shall preside over closed meetings and in the President’s absence, the Vice President shall take his or her place.
 If both cannot attend the meeting, however, then the Representative is next in line.

 Student Government must carry out one community service event per semester minimum.
 Events are to be scheduled at least 8 (eight) weeks in advance after planning, filling out the required paperwork, and consulting the Student Engagement Coordinators.
 Events held by Student Government are to be organized by the Executive Board.
 Student representatives will later volunteer to staff the event as needed.

 Event Request forms are to be made available to student organizations to plan events.
 Student Government will review this form before passing on to the Student Engagement Coordinators for review and approval.
 Event request forms must be accompanied by diagrams (for room set up needs).

 Section A: Term Conditions